-- Discussion Board with Employee Mentors Through Inspire, students are able to connect virtually with specific career mentors.
-They can begin by reading through the current discussion board posts, and choose to ask additional questions. - Job Shadows Through Inspire, students are able to request two four hour job shadows with a large number of career mentors employed within the southeastern Wisconsin area. - Co-op Work Experiences Grade 11 & 12 students who are interested in primarily the Manufacturing area have another paid work exploration opportunity.
+- Co-op Work Experiences Grade 11 & 12 students who are interested in primarily the Manufacturing area have another paid work exploration opportunity.
 Co-ops are a 90 hour work exploration experience tied to a student's concurrent participation in a Tech Education course at OHS.
 The Co-op experience involves students in a hands-on exploration of various careers within specific company divisions.
 This exposure to multiple careers within a single Co-op is an exceptionally efficient method.
-Interested students should contact the OHS Counseling Office for more information.

-To access Inspire Sheboygan, Click here.
-Students may also access Inspire Sheboygan through their Xello account.
+Interested students should contact the OHS Counseling Office for more information. - To access InspireWI, Click here.
+Students may also access InspireWI through their Xello account.